andycroll/andycroll.com/_posts/2019/2019-02-24-secure-your-staging-environment-with-basic-auth.md

 Giving people access to your staging environment is a bad idea.
 It might contain unreleased or bug-ridden features.
 Furthermore, it might even allow free access to normally paid-for functionality in your application, since staging environments are often linked up to sandboxed versions of payment processors for testing.

-Using HTTP authentication is the simplest way to block access to your entire site, plus its brutal "no entry" approach means there is less chance to introduce bugs.
+Using HTTP authentication is the simplest way to block access to your entire site.
+The logic for the change also sits mostly outside your application so there is less chance to introduce a “staging only” bug.

 ## Why not?